 The ignition map for SPK was initially generated with Configuration 1 of the ASTM apparatus (see Section 2.1).
-Results from Configuration 2 have been added on Figure 24 for SPK.
+Results from Configuration 2 have been added on Figure 25 for SPK.
 The new data are highlighted by white dots and the uncertainty bars of only the new data have been kept on the graph to enable visibility.

-The new data shows a shift a few degrees down compared to the old data.
+The SPK Configuration 2 data are slightly displaced (a few degrees lower) compared to the Configuration 1 data.
 Users shouldn't interpret these results as indicating a lower AIT or a lack of repeatability but rather as an issue with characterizing the temperature inside the flask.
 The ASTM protocol uses one-point measurement as the temperature reference.
 One key issue is the use of this temperature reference to directly estimate the AIT temperature temperature directly.
 The measurement of the temperature profile inside the flask for the two configurations (Figure 3) shows that a small apparatus modification can lead to a significant difference in temperature distribution.
 In the presented case, a variation of 3% between T4 and the temperature over the vertical profile was estimated for the two configurations.
-This variation represents a difference of more than 6° C, which is slightly higher than the shift observed on the new ignition map.
+This variation represents a difference of more than 6°C, which is slightly higher than the shift observed on the new ignition map.
 This observation is consistent with the idea that T4 is inadequate at characterizing the initial temperature conditions inside the flask and that more accurate AIT measurements could be reached with a better temperature reference.
-In order to have better accuracy in the AIT estimation, the temperature distribution inside the flask needs to be characterized accurately and a standardized temperature uniformity needs to be defined, which is not yet the case in the standardized protocol.
+To have better accuracy in the AIT estimation, the temperature distribution inside the flask needs to be accurately characterized, and a standardized temperature uniformity needs to be defined, which is not yet the case in the standardized protocol.